ZhiyuanYao/ResEE.jl/README.md

 ```

+## Examples
-## Restricted Hilbert Space
+### Restricted Hilbert Space
-The following code demonstrates how to use the restricted Hilbert space method to
-calculate the entanglement entropy of the kinetically restricted PXP model.
-In the
-PXP model, each site can be in the ground (n=0) state or the excited (n=1) state,
-but no neighboring sites can be both in the excited states.
+The following code demonstrates how to use the restricted Hilbert space method to calculate the entanglement entropy of the kinetically restricted PXP model.
+In the PXP model, each site can be in the ground (n=0) state or the excited (n=1) state, but no neighboring sites can be both in the excited states.

 ```julia
 using Random, ResEE, LinearAlgebra